Who is Afraid of Aliko Dangote? - TheBoss Newspaper

 • Lots of large housing complexes have come up in last 4 years considering Project demand.

-Dangote Fertilizer Plant
+Dangote Fertilizer Plant at a Glance

 Dangote Industries Limited is constructing the largest fertiliser Plant in West Africa.